patelvishal1401/Erc20-Token-Mint-Transfer/README.md

 1. npm install truffle

-2. Setup .env file acordingly to your settings
+2. Update .env file according to your settings

 3. Compile and Deploy Contract